 Helen Pain Royal Society of Chemistry Acting CEO

 We have fully transitioned to remote working for all our teams in line with our business continuity plans.
 The teams are working hard to keep the Royal Society of Chemistry operating and supporting our global chemical sciences community during this uncertain time.

-We have also taken the decision to keep our Burlington House venue closed to the public and, as things stand, will not host any external events there until after 1 January 2021.
+We have taken the decision to keep our Burlington House venue in London closed to the public for the foreseeable future and, as things stand, external events there planned into 2021 will remain under review.